Siege of Petersburg: Second Deep Bottom (August 14–20)

 Although the Union attacks had been generally unsuccessful, they had some of the effect Grant desired.
-Lee became convinced that the threat against Richmond was a serious one and he dispatched two infantry brigades of Maj.
-Gen. William Mahone's division and the cavalry divisions of Maj.
-Gen. Wade Hampton and W.H.F.
-"Rooney" Lee.
+Lee became convinced that the threat against Richmond was a serious one and he dispatched two infantry brigades of Mahone's division and the cavalry divisions of Hampton and "Rooney" Lee.
 Hancock ordered Birney's corps to make a night march to join Barlow's end of the line.
 Birney's movement was delayed by difficult terrain for most of August 15 and Hancock's plan for an attack was abandoned for the day.

 On August 16, Gregg's cavalry swept to the right and rode northwest on the Charles City Road toward Richmond.
 They found Rooney Lee's cavalry division blocking the road and a full day of fighting resulted.
-Confederate Brig.
-Gen. John R. Chambliss was killed during the fighting.
-The infantrymen of the X Corps had a better start to the day, as Brig.
-Gen. Alfred H. Terry's division broke through the Confederate line.
-Wright's Brigade was hit hard and retreated, opening a significant gap.
+Confederate Brigadier General Chambliss was killed during the fighting.
+The infantrymen of the X Corps had a better start to the day, as Terry's division broke through the Confederate line.
+Brigadier General Ambrose R. Wright's brigade was hit hard and retreated, opening a significant gap.
 The heavily wooded terrain prevented Birney and Hancock from understanding that they had reached a position of advantage and they were unable to exploit it before Field rearranged his lines to fill the gap and drive back the Federals.

 Lee planned a counterattack against the Union right for 11 a.m. on August 18, but it was poorly coordinated and made no significant gains.
 On the night of August 20, Hancock withdrew his force back over the James.
 Union casualties were approximately 2,900 men, some due to heat stroke.
 Confederate casualties were 1,500.